December 6, 2019

 #6.
 Simple (kind of) event tracking

-Once you enable certain trigger in Google Tag Manager, it will start automatically listening to particular interactions on a web page.
+Once you enable certain triggers in Google Tag Manager, they will start automatically listening to particular interactions on a web page.
 There is still some setup required, but it is relatively easy to do.
 You can use those interactions to fire tracking codes, e.g. Google Analytics Event Tag.

 Basic events that you can track (by default) in GTM are based on:

 But wait, there’s more!
 Thanks to the growing community of GTM users and enthusiasts, the number of auto-event tracking functions constantly increases.
 You can also add custom features that record things such as scroll depth new comments, and much more.